Dynamics of spinning test bodies in the Schwarzschild space-time: reduction and circular orbits: The Schwarzschild space-time

 As is well known (for details see, e.g., \cite{ArnoldKozlov}), to perform the reduction one needs to choose as new variables the integrals of this symmetry field, i.e., the variables in which the Poisson bracket \eqref{eq_J2} with integral $F$ is equal to zero.
 However, arbitrariness in the choice of reduced variables arises since an arbitrary function of these integrals is also an integral.

-In this case, the vector field \eqref{eq_symu} is fairly simple and it is easy to find its additional integrals:
+In this case, the vector field \eqref{eq_symu} is fairly simple and it is easy to find its independent additional integrals:

 We make use of the arbitrariness described above to simplify the Poisson bracket for the value of the Casimir function, $C_\star=0$.
-By straightforward calculations one can verify that it is convenient to choose $P_r$, $r$ and as new variables since in these variables the nonzero Poisson brackets on the level set of the integral $C_\star=0$ have a fairly simple form:
+By straightforward calculations one can verify that it is convenient to choose $P_r$, $r$ and as new variables since in these variables the nonzero Poisson brackets on the level set of the integral $C_\star=0$ have a fairly simple form (for details, see Appendix \ref{appendicesA}):

 Note that the Poisson bracket \eqref{SPa} corresponds to expansion in the direct sum $so(3)\otimes so(2,1)$.

 The rank of the matrix defined by the Poisson bracket \eqref{SP} is six.
 Hence, it has two Casimir functions.
 One of them is $C_\circ$, which is defined by \eqref{eq_C2}, and the other is the additional integral \eqref{eq_001}.
 In the coordinates \eqref{eq_EZ0} they have the form